 So please do not think that when we celebrate these sacred seasons, they are merely commemorative celebrations.
 We commune as it were in spirit with those who are actually passing through the trials.

 HPB pointed out many years ago that every New Year was a new chance to take a step ahead, that there was actually something wonderful about the New Year time, which of course in her meaning did not signify the exoteric 1st of January, but it meant what we call the time of the winter solstice.
 Every one of us students — we are approaching it now — has a new chance at each such recurring cycle every year to make a step forwards, if we will and dare.
-It depends entirely upon us, and I mean every word of this, Companions.
+It depends entirely upon us.
 It is easier to do it at the times of these four sacred seasons; easiest perhaps at the time of the winter solstice.